Last Updated on September 13, 2018 by Angela Colonna

-When thinking of The University of Florida, many associate it with the Gainesville location.
-However, many local UF education centers exist through UF/IFAS Extension.
-At the Mid-Florida Research and Education Center (MREC) in Apopka, students can receive degrees in Plant Science or Geomatics.
+When thinking of the University of Florida, many associate it with the main campus in Gainesville, Florida.
+However, throughout the state, there are 12 UF/IFAS research and education centers offering undergraduate degrees in addition to Extension resources.
+At the Mid-Florida Research and Education Center (MREC) in Apopka, students can receive undergraduate degrees in plant science or geomatics.

 “What I love about this company is we are incorporating plants into fashion trends, and even attract non-plant nerds to the plant kingdom,” says Morgan.